Transgender rights in the United States: Identity documents

+Federal identification documents

 Passports

 The State Department determines what identifying biographical information is placed on passports.
 They currently do not allow gender markers that do not match the gender assigned at birth.
 Passports issued prior to January 2025 remain valid, regardless of whether the gender marker matches.

 On June 30, 2021, the government announced that the State Department would begin offering an "X" gender marker and would also allow changing one's gender marker without proving any physical changes to one's sex.
 Previously, the policy had been amended on June 10, 2010 to allow permanent gender marker changes only if accompanied by a physician's statement that "the applicant has had appropriate clinical treatment for gender transition to the new gender."
 Before 2010, the required statement was more specific; it was required to be from a surgeon who said that gender reassignment surgery had been completed.

 From April 11, 2022, any individual who is a valid US passport holder could legally have F, M or X options listed as a sex/gender marker available and recognized by way of self determination.
 Starting in late 2023, X was also available for passport cards, emergency passports made by consulates and embassies, consular reports of birth abroad.

 Upon his inauguration on January 20, 2025, Donald Trump issued an executive order titled Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government which directed the US federal government to replace all uses of gender, including passports, with a new legal category of biological sex from the time of conception, and to only recognize two biological sexes based on size of gametes produced.
 On January 23, 2025, secretary of state Marco Rubio instructed staff to suspend all applications for passports that requested an "X" sex marker or a change to the existing sex marker.
 In February 2025, the State Department issued new guidance stating that already-issued passports with an "X" or amended sex marker would remain valid until expired or replaced.

 In-progress passport applications, and applications received as of February 7, 2025, would be limited to male or female designations, as determined by "biological sex from the time of conception" as determined by the aforementioned executive order.

-Persons not born in the United States
+Federal ID for persons not born in the United States

 Persons not born in the United States and who hold status in the United States can change the gender marker on their USCIS-issued Certificate of Naturalization, Certificate of Citizenship, Permanent Resident Card, and their State Department-issued Consular Report of Birth Abroad; these serve as foundational identity documents that may be substituted for birth certificates.

 Other options include obtaining a state court order affirming the change of legal gender as a linking document, such as California's Order Recognizing Change of Gender.